Dog grooming: Tools and supplies

+Services and techniques

 Bathing

-Dogs can be bathed in a sink, walk-in shower, or bathtub; they can even be bathed outside using a garden hose, provided that the water is sufficiently warm enough to prevent hypothermia.
-Dogs should be bathed with warm water, as hot water can scald the skin.
-Dogs with a heavy or matted coat should never be bathed without first being completely brushed out or clipped of any mats.
+Dogs can be bathed indoors in a sink, walk-in shower, or bathtub or outdoors using a garden hose.
+The water should be warm enough to prevent hypothermia but not hot enough to scald the skin.
+Dogs with heavy or matted coats should never be bathed without first being completely brushed out or first clipping/cutting any mats.

 Many types of shampoos and conditioners formulated for dogs are available.
 For dense and double-coated dogs, pre-mixing the shampoo with water will help ensure a more even distribution of the shampoo.
-Do not lather the head, as grooming products can be irritating if they come in contact with the eyes.
+When washing the head, grooming products can be irritating if they come in contact with the eyes.
 Additionally, excess water may become trapped in the ear canal, leading to secondary ear infections.
-Fully rinse the dog after shampooing, as residual chemicals may become irritating to the skin.
+If the shampoo is not fully rinsed off, residual chemicals may become irritating to the skin.
 Most dogs do not require frequent bathing; shampooing a coat too often can strip the coat of its natural oils, causing it to dry out.

 Dental care

-Dental care is very important and can be addressed while grooming.
+Dental care is particularly important and can be addressed while grooming.
 The dental kits available on the market include everything from special toothpaste to toothbrushes.
 Many models of toothbrushes include a flexible three-head design, which maintains the proper pressure on all surfaces of the tooth with every stroke.
 These brushes have side bristles set at 45-degree angles to reduce arm twisting and soft outer bristles for massaging the gums.
-Toothpaste designed to be used on dogs is usually sugar free toothpaste with different flavoring.
+Toothpaste designed to be used on dogs is usually sugar-free toothpaste with different flavoring.
 Foaming or rinsing is not necessary.

-Finishing touches can be added with finishing supplies, including perfumed sprays, ribbons and many other accessories.

 Hair removal

 The coats of many breeds require trimming, cutting, or other attention.
 Styles vary by breed and discipline.
-While some hair removal has its origins in practical purposes, much is based on the taste of the owner, whether or not the dog will be shown, and what work the dog does.
+While some hair removal originates for practical purposes, much of it is based on the owner's taste, whether the dog will be shown, and the type of work it does.

-The rubber grooming gloves and dog brushes are intended to drag loose hair from the short-coated dogs and are some of the most popular grooming tools amongst pet owners.
-They are easy to use by massaging the coat in firm strokes, and have the advantage of being suitable for both wet and dry coats.
+Rubber grooming gloves and dog brushes are designed to remove loose hair from short-coated dogs and are among the most popular grooming tools for pet owners.
+They are easy to use by massaging the coat in firm strokes and are suitable for both wet and dry coats.

-Some breeds of dog, such as the Lhasa Apso, do not shed, but have hair that grows constantly.
-As such, the fur around the legs and belly can get very long and become matted, and the hair around the eyes can impair the dog's vision.
-In such circumstances, hair trimming can be performed to keep the eyes clear and keep the coat free of knots.
+Some breeds, such as the Lhasa Apso, do not shed but have hair that grows constantly.
+Consequently, the fur around their legs and belly can become exceptionally long and matted, while the hair around their eyes can obstruct vision.
+In these cases, hair trimming is necessary to keep the eyes clear and the coat free of knots.
+A dog vacuum can also be useful for managing loose hair and keeping the coat clean.